-If GPS is lost during flight, Solo will switch into Fly:Manual.
 In Fly:Manual, Solo uses the same joystick controls as in standard flight (displayed as "Fly"), but it does not include any GPS positioning.
-Therefore, in Fly:Manual, Solo will not hold its position when the right stick is released, and the operator must maintain close control over roll, pitch, and yaw.
+Therefore, in Fly:Manual, Solo will not hold its position when the right stick is released, and you must maintain close control over roll, pitch, and yaw.
 Without GPS, Pause, Return Home, and Smart Shots are not available.
 During Land, Solo will not be able to maintain position due to the lack of GPS positioning and will drift according to wind and other environmental conditions.
 If another alert occurs while Solo is in Fly:Manual, Solo will not be able to Return Home and will instead initiate a non-positioned landing at the current location.
-We recommend landing Solo in the event of a loss of GPS and waiting to acquire GPS lock before taking off again.

-When GPS is recovered, Solo will switch from Fly:Manual to standard flight (Fly), and GPS positioning will activate.
+If GPS is recovered in flight, Solo will switch from Fly:Manual to standard flight (Fly), and GPS positioning will activate.
 The following displays show (from left to right) the GPS lost alert, Solo in Fly:Manual, and GPS recovered alert.
 Always choose a location with a clear view of the sky to improve GPS signal strength.